connect-official/.github/profile/README.md

   &nbsp;<br>
   &nbsp;<br>
   &nbsp;<br>
-    This is the Project Connect. <br>
+    This is the Project "Connect". <br>
     The mission of Connect is to research and explore future oriented ideas.<br>
-    Our goal is to conduct research in a variety of fields in physics and IT.
+    Our goal is to conduct research in a variety of fields in AI <br>
+      espacially in neural networks and cyber security.
     </p>

   </div>